-Students majoring in Africana Studies may select one of three concentrations, each of which studies Africans in their own terms but always in an interdisciplinary and global context:
+Majors in Africana Studies select one of three concentrations.
+Each concentration studies Africans in their own terms but always in an interdisciplinary and global context: